alexandrglm/chord-extractor-2024/README.md

 # Chord Extraction&Database Tool v.0.1
+_The real alternative to Chordify, but free and offline._

 A python and HTML/CSS/JS based tool to **extract chords from any song**, which  **creates a database to analyze and show** chord-key data by  different criteria as *title*, *artist*, by *chord type*, *number of times* a chord appears; by song, by a group of songs or globally.